nathanvanbakel/expression-engine-strip-tags/README.md

 ### Example:

-The striptags plugin will turn this:
+The striptags add-on will turn this:
 ```<p>Something <strong>with</strong> all <em>sorts</em> of <a href="something.html" title="Testing title">tags</a>.</p>```

 into this: